ALASdoo/alasdoo_com_v2/content/english/careers.md

 onboarding:
   subtitle: "Onboarding"
   title: "Support from day one"
-  content: "During the onboarding process, you won't be alone because you'll be surrounded by experienced coworkers who are eager to assist and share their knowledge.
-Additionally, you will be assigned an onboarding buddy who will guide you through the process and is always accessible for feedback, consultation, and assistance.
+  content1: "During the onboarding process, you won't be alone because you'll be surrounded by experienced coworkers who are eager to assist and share their knowledge.
+Additionally, you will be assigned an onboarding buddy who will guide you through the process and is always accessible for feedback, consultation, and assistance."

-  General onboarding to the company aims to facilitate the process of a coworker’s introduction to the protocols, rules, and projects of the company on the one hand, and on the other, to provide feedback on a candidate's capabilities to follow the team dynamics and project requirements."
+  content2: "General onboarding to the company aims to facilitate the process of a coworker’s introduction to the protocols, rules, and projects of the company on the one hand, and on the other, to provide feedback on a candidate's capabilities to follow the team dynamics and project requirements."

 jobs:
   title: "Current job openings"